 It is important to note that the widespread availability of Gebhardt’s chili powder is one of the reasons that Tex-Mex food became popular throughout the US.
 It made the essential spices available in places where they would have been difficult to find in the late 19th century.

 Chili powder flavor profile

 Since Gebhardt’s original chili powder, there have been many other blends from different manufacturers.
-Each manufacturer uses their own proprietary recipe, which means that there is a great deal of variation in flavor among chili powders.
+Each manufacturer uses its own proprietary recipe, which means that there is a great deal of variation in flavor among chili powders.
 The differences are especially evident with regard to the level of spice, though cayenne pepper – in some level – is often the chili used.
-Most blends contain ground cumin and have that spice’s earthy, nutty notes.
-Oregano is another common chili powder component and it brings herbaceous and spicy qualities to the mix.

 Chili powder health benefits

 Chili powder’s constituent spices contain numerous beneficial compounds such as:

 - Vitamins: The peppers used to make chili powder are rich in vitamins A, C and E. Vitamin A is good for eyesight, vitamin C helps to strengthen your immune system and vitamin E protects fats in the body from free radical damage.